zkbt/chromatic/notes/how-to-do-the-docs.md

 Then, we copied her template into the `docs/index.md` file and made appropriate changes for names.

 Then, we edited the `docs/api.md` file to point to the objects and methods we want to explain.
 Docstrings for functions should follow the [`numpy` style conventions](https://numpydoc.readthedocs.io/en/latest/format.html).
+Options for rendering automatically are best described [here](https://mkdocstrings.github.io/python/usage/), although I don't fully understand everything going on in the YAML.

 Then, we used the `mkdocs-jupyter` plugin to be able use jupyter notebooks as the source for writing docs, following the examples on their pages.
 We added some notebooks to the `docs/` diretory and pointed to them in the `mkdocs.yml` file.